Housing Market Crash Ahead?

 “Don’t we learn from history?”
 Perhaps history can only tell us whether the housing market 2020 is headed on a downward path, but can’t really say when or how it will happen, which cities might crash.

-Neil Kashkari talks extensively about false prophets (Alan Greenspan) and the sources of market bubbles such as $100 barrel oil, and other uncontrollable situations.
+Neil Kashkari talks extensively about false prophets.
 He says market bubbles and crashes are very complex and the source is often completely unexpected.
 Could the oil sheiks take the US economy down again?
 Could China do it?
 Is the $20 Trillion debt a threat?
 Or is just the end of a bull run in the stock market?

 “However, in those cases where debt is fueling the asset value increase, a correction could trigger financial instability, because banks might take huge losses and potentially fail.” — Neil Kashkari.

 Top 10 Cities Most Likely to Experience a Housing Crash